Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 You will pass the small settlement of Perivolia and after a few minutes on the road, you will be driving through the narrow but incredibly beautiful gorge.

-After you’ve driven through the almost-9-km gorge, you come across the village and all the tavernas that Therisos is famous for.
+After driving the 9 kilometers of the gorge, you’ll come across the village and all the tavernas that Therisos is famous for.

-If you don’t feel like driving, there’s a small touristic train that leaves from the seaside village of Platanias and reaches Theriso along its way.
+If you don’t feel like driving, a small tourist train leaves from the seaside village of Platanias and reaches Theriso along its way.

 You can find more info here or check out this particular ride through Therisos to find out about prices and departure hours.